IN THIS GUIDE

 - The Nap Ministry: A platform that promotes rest as a form of resistance and reparations.

-- Dr. Kera Nyemb-Diop runs the Black Nutritionist platform, producing content that surrounds eating without guilt, respect for one’s body and embracing your culture.
+- Black Nutritionist: Run by Dr. Kera Nyemb-Diop, this page encourages eating without guilt, respect for diet and health, and embracing your culture.